 Work stress is serious for the employee but can also have a big impact on organizations.
 Staff wellbeing and employee engagement are hot topics for a good reason.
 If not addressed, work stress can prevent businesses from attaining their goals and makes staff retention difficult.

-Helping employees manage stress can support a company’s objectives and removes the potential for a negative business impact, particularly during ongoing life-altering events such as the COVID-19 pandemic.
+Helping employees manage stress can support a company’s objectives and removes the potential for a negative business impact, particularly during life-altering events such as the COVID-19 pandemic.

 Less staff sickness and absence